Skip to main content

 Data management and triggering

 Data management and triggering form the operational foundation that powers workflow execution, enabling seamless data exchange through variables and secure credential storage via Vault systems.
-Organizations can execute workflows through multiple trigger mechanisms including event-driven automation rules, REST API webhooks, scheduled executions, and dynamic form submissions, which provide flexible integration points that drive diverse business automation scenarios.
+Organizations can execute workflows through multiple trigger mechanisms including event-driven automation rules, REST API webhooks, scheduled executions, and dynamic form submissions.

 Data management and scope